 - Onion and garlic are always the base for many savory dishes.
 Without them, the dish would not have any flavor.

-- Olive oil: please do not use extra virgin olive oil for cooking or sauteing a food.
-Use light olive oil, which is better suited to withstand high temperatures.
+- Olive oil: Use light olive oil, which is better suited to withstand high temperatures.

 - Ground beef: I try to use 90% lean, grass-fed ground beef.

 - Cumin and chili powder.
 Cumin is the most widely used spice in Mexican cooking.
 It makes this dish taste a bit more authentic.
 Chili powder gives the meat heat and smokiness, just as the original tamales would taste.

 - Enchilada sauce is the binding agent for the meat.
 It not only flavors the meat but also gives it a great moist texture.